emilykmarx/delve/cmd/dlv/dlv_config_client/README.md

 * Support for watching new types
 * Other stuff

+It also relies on changes to the go allocator - see below.

 ## Usage
 Tests: See [the pre-commit hook](pre-commit-hook.py) for tests of the client and of the server changes.